Estimated reading time: 7 minutes

 Integration documentation prepared for the Saas Vendor, specifying logo dimensions, color codes, and WCAG-compliant contrast ratios to ensure accurate deployment.

-I worked in parallel on the white-label page integration while defining the site structure and UI system.
-Accessibility was embedded into the visual system from conception, rather than treated as a final compliance check.
+Accessibility was embedded into the design from the start, rather than treated as a final compliance check.
 Color contrast ratios were validated against WCAG 2.1 AA/AAA success criteria and built directly into the design system.

 Key decisions included:

-To further support less digitally confident readers, we produced practical editorial videos and tutorials demonstrating core reading app functions.
+To support readers less familiar with digital tools, we produced practical editorial videos and tutorials demonstrating core reading app functions.

-The tone across the platform was intentionally instructional rather than promotional, reflecting a product education mindset during an early phase of digital adoption.
+The tone was intentionally instructional rather than promotional, reflecting a product education approach during an early phase of digital adoption.

-Built a WCAG-validated color scale integrated into the design system to ensure consistent, accessible contrast across components.
+Built a WCAG-validated color ramps integrated into the design system to ensure consistent, accessible contrast across components.

 Contrast ratios validated during design (WCAG 2.1 AA/AAA), embedded directly into the visual system.

-Early high-fidelity mockups explored a more product-driven approach, using device imagery to communicate the digital nature of the service.
-However, this direction felt too technical and startup-oriented for the association’s audience and tone.
+Early high-fidelity mockups explored a more product-driven imagery, using devices to communicate the digital nature of the service.
+However, this direction felt too technical and startup-oriented for the association’s audience.
+We shifted toward a more human-centered direction, moving the focus from the device to the experience of reading.

+Instead of showing a device, we introduced a character absorbed in her book.
+This a feeling that most readers instantly recognize.
 The Reader represents the pleasure of reading, simply transported into a new format.
-The joy of reading remains unchanged.
+The joy remains unchanged.

 From the original mockup to final UI Direction.